JustinGalimpin/MerchManager/README.md

-# Phase 0 of CPSC 210 Project
+# CPSC 210 Project - Phase 0

 ## The Proposal
 My project will be an **"Shop Inventory/Management"** application.
 The application allows a user to be in charge of and manage the inventory of their own shop.
 Possible features include the following: